An Ambit Field Framework for the Full Panel of Day-ahead Electricity Prices: Ambit fields on manifolds

 where $C(u;X)=\log (\mathbb{E}[ e^{\mathrm{i}uX} ])$ for an arbitrary random variable $X$ and $u\in\mathbb{R}$.
-We will only consider CQ's where the elements are homogeneous (except in Proposition~\ref{prop:esscher_transform}), and shall implicitly assume so in the following, although many results extend in a natural way to the inhomogeneous setting where $\gamma(\cdot),\Sigma(\cdot),\nu (dx,\cdot)$ are functions of space-time.
-The intensity measure $c$ is free to be specified, and may be regarded as a pure modelling parameter, which governs the infinitely divisible distribution of $L$ according to \parencite[see][equation~5.10]{Ambit}
+We will only consider CQ's where the elements are constant (except in Proposition~\ref{prop:esscher_transform}), and shall implicitly assume so in the following, although many results extend in a natural way to the inhomogeneous setting where $\gamma(\cdot),\Sigma(\cdot),\nu (dx,\cdot)$ are functions on $M$.
+The intensity measure $c$ is free to be specified, and may be regarded as a pure modelling parameter, which essentially governs the scaling of the infinitely divisible distribution of the seed $L'$ according to \citep[see][equation 5.10]{Ambit}